-CDBG Activity Budget - List all related budget financial resources .
-Current Operating Budget.
-Current Annual Financial Statement Report.
-Organizational Mission Statement, By-laws, and Board of Directors.
-Copy of IRS 501(c)(3) Tax Exemption Letter.
-Include the A-133 Single Federal Audit if \$750,000 in Federal funds was in 2019.
-If this is not applicable, include a written statement explaining the organization received less than not applicable, include a written statement explaining the organization received less than \$750,000 or no federal funds last fiscal year. \$750,000 or no federal funds last fiscal year. \$750,000 or no federal funds last fiscal year.
-Current organizational membership form and/or program application form.
+- CDBG Activity Budget Form Fill in related activity budget resources. - Current Operating Budget. - Current Annual Financial Statement Report. - Organizational Mission Statement, By-laws, and Board of Directors. - Copy of IRS 501(c)(3) Tax Exemption Letter. - Include the A-133 Single Federal Audit if \$750,000 in Federal funds was in 2020.
+If this is not applicable, include a written statement explaining the organization received less than \$750,000 or no federal funds last fiscal year. - Current organizational membership form and/or program application form. - Program service information and newsletter, if applicable. - Client testimony, if possible. - Project Estimate and Scope of Work